Daafip/design-ASR-CEGM2006/README.md

 # design-ASR-CEGM2006
-Code for designing an ASR system for the course CEGM2006
+ for designing an ASR system for the course CEGM2006

 ## Background